davidowiz/DavWebBrowser/README.md

 Feel free to contribute and share your ideas or feature requests.

-THIS IS NOT READY FOR A PRODUCTIVE VERSION YET.

-Wiki and further instructions will follow, as soon as a first showable version is present.

-Open the readme in RAW format or something simmilar to see the following better formatted.

-Starter Guide:
+Contributer (short) guide:
 1. Clone project
-2. Copy the folder which beginngs with "statics" into your "%RageInstallation%/server-files/client-packages/"
+2. Copy the content of the folder within the client project called "client_packages" into your "RageInstallationPath/server-files/client-packages/".
 3. Make sure all libary references are present.
 If not restore nuget packages and/or add missing references from the "server-files/bridge/runtime/" folder.
-4. Adjust project "DavWebCreate.Server" output path to point to your  "server-files/bridge/resources/DavWebBrowser".
+4. Adjust project "DavWebCreator.Server" output path to point to your  "server-files/bridge/resources/DavWebBrowser".
 Now if the project was build, the .dll will be present in the resources folder.
 5. Now add a file called "meta.xml" to your "server-files/bridge/resources/DavWebBrowser" folder.
 6. Open the file in a text-editor and paste the following content in.